NouraAlgohary/Gravity-Books-ETL-and-Data-Warehouse/README.md

 - The **FactOrder** table is positioned at the center, surrounded by dimension tables (**DimOrder, DimBook, DimCustomer, DimDate**).
 - This star schema architecture facilitates efficient querying and data analysis, a common practice in Data Warehousing.

-Feel free to explore the individual tables for detailed field descriptions and relationships.
-If you have any questions or need additional information, please refer to the respective table documentation.

 ## Reporting and Analytics:
 - **Purpose:**
   - Explanation of how the data warehouse supports reporting and analytics for Gravity Books.